from small one page howto to huge articles all in one place

 -

-Tells portage to leave a directory behind even if it is empty.
+Tells portage to leave directories behind even if they're empty.
 Functions

 the same as dodir.